• MyOxy

 Union vs. Non-Union

 The first thing you want to decide is whether you want to use union or non-union actors.
 If you want to go the union route, you’ll need to go to the SAG website, fill out the preliminary info sheet, and fax it in to be assigned a caseworker and get the waiver process going: http://www.sagindie.org/resources/contract-downloads.
 This paperwork must be submitted at least three weeks prior to the shoot start date.
 Occidental College does not have a contract with SAG; therefore, any student film using SAG actors must pay approximately $470 for Worker’s Comp insurance.
-If you do decide to use SAG actors, contact Rebecca Dowling, (x2646, 3rd floor of Coons).
+If you do decide to use SAG actors, contact your professor, who will then talk with risk management on your behalf.
+There is also a three week turnaround required for issuing Worker's Comp Insurance.

 Working with Minors

 Do you have any children in your film?
 Before you audition anyone under the age of 18, it’s important that you read and understand the protocol for working with minors on a film set.
+California Regulations do provide limited exceptions for the protocols detailed below according to LC 1310.
+But be sure to consult with your instructor well in advance of your shoot dates to coordinate any shooting with a minor.
 All usage of minors must be cleared through an instructor before casting begins.

-Any student film using minors under 18 years old must have a studio teacher on set whenever the minor is present.
+Unless otherwise determined, student films using minors under 18 years old must apply for a permit to emply minors and have a studio teacher on set whenever the minor is present.
 Also, the legal guardian or parent of the minor must be present the entire time the minor is on set.
 Relatives, babysitters, etc, are not legal guardians.
 If you are using an infant from 15 days to 6 months old, you must also have a nurse on set.

-Minors must have work permits before they can accept a role in a student film.
+Minors must also have work permits before they can accept a role in a student film.
 They must bring this permit with them to the set each day they work.
 Studio Teachers will want to see these permits before the allow a child to work in your film.
-Permits can be obtained by calling (213) 620-6330.
-All California laws related to Studio Teachers can be found at http://www.studioteachers.com/bluebook.html
+All California laws related to Studio Teachers and minors can be found at http://www.thestudioteachers.com/resources-forms/

 • 6 months to 1+ yrs = 2 hours work time.